safforddr/tbc/README.txt

    The tbc/fw directory has esp-idf source files for the full card firmware.
    This requires installation of esp-idf, wolfSSL and wolfTPM.
    Once these are installed, copy the tbc/fw files to overwrite the originals in wolfTPM/IDE/Espressif.
+   The firmware sources are now tested with esp-idf version 5.4.

    see https://docs.espressif.com/projects/esp-idf/en/stable/esp32/gt-started/linux-macos-setup.html
    for detailed installation instructions for esp-idf